kingluddite/web-dev-notes/development/workflow/git/01-intro-git.md

 $ git status
 ```

-* show us the current version control status of our project
+* Show us the current version control status of our project

 The staging area are files/directories ready for commits

-* you can add one file by naming, more than one file, by naming them, or all  files with the -A flag
+* You can add one file by naming, more than one file, by naming them, or all  files with the `-A` flag
-* when you add and commit all, the status will be empty
+* When you add and commit all, the status will be empty

-### changes not staged for commit
+### Changes not staged for commit
 git lets us know files have changed

 * git will give us hints like in a case when we made changes and didn't add yet
-    - we can `git add` or we can `git commit -a` to commit all files that have changed
+    - We can `git add` or we can `git commit -a` to commit all files that have changed
-* you can add and commit separate files
+* You can add and commit separate files
-    - sometimes you did not want all your changes to be labeled under one commit
+    - Sometimes you did not want all your changes to be labeled under one commit
-        + if you want to break apart commits, just add them in the chunks you want and individually commmit those chunks with meaningful commit messages
+        + If you want to break apart commits, just add them in the chunks you want and individually commmit those chunks with meaningful commit messages

 ## Review our commits

 ### git log
-shows us a log of all our commits
+Shows us a log of all our commits

 #### info in log
-* top will be most recent commits
+* Top will be most recent commits
-* unique id - aka hash
+* Unique `id` - aka hash
-    - virtually guaranteed to be unique
+    - Virtually guaranteed to be unique
 * author info
 * date/time code committed
 * commit message